-The dispute highlights how important it is for brand owners to nail down not just trademark rights, but the ownership of any copyrights in their logos.
-This is especially important if the logos are created by someone other than an employee and, thus, may not be considered works for hire that are automatically owned by the company.
+The dispute highlights how important it is for brand owners to secure ownership of any copyrights in their logos.
+This is especially important if the logos are created by someone other than an employee and, thus, may not be considered works for hire automatically owned by the company.
 The case raises a number of other interesting questions about the intersection between copyright and trademark law.
 We’ll report on developments as they come about.

 This case concerns a drawing of a trout, which Defendant asserts is worth tens of millions of dollars.
 This trout drawing is not a Rockwell or a Monet, but a Ray “Scott” Fuss original, drawn in 1996 for SweetWater, a brewery that had yet to produce a single bottle of beer.